 Sl.
-No. Regulations Applicability & Action Required Responsibility 7.
-The Payment of Wages Act, 1936, amended in 2005; Workmen's Compensation Act, 1923 This Act provides for timely disbursement of wages payable to employed persons covered by the Act.
+No. Regulation Applicability & Action Required Responsibility 5.
+Grievance Redressal Machinery under Industrial Disputes Amendment Act, 2010 regulations.
+This Act provides mechanism for setting up of grievance redressal committee in industrial establishment.
 JPSIP and its contractors would comply with the requirements of these regulations.
+6. Employees' Provident Fund and Miscellaneous Provisions Act, 1952 This Act provides for the institution of provident funds, pension fund and deposit-linked insurance fund for employees in factories and other establishments.
+JPSIP and its contractors would comply with the requirements of these regulations.
+7. The Payment of Wages Act, 1936, amended in 2005; Workmen's Compensation Act, 1923 This Act provides for timely disbursement of wages payable to employed persons covered by the Act.
+JPSIP and its contractors would comply with the requirements of these regulations.
 8. Maternity Benefit Act, 1961; This Act regulate the employment of women in certain establishments for certain periods before and after child-birth and to provide for maternity benefit and certain other benefits.
 JPSIP and its contractors would comply with the requirements of these regulations.
 9. Employees State Insurance Act, 1948 This Act provides certain benefits to employees in case of sickness, maternity and 'employment injury'.
 This Act is applicable to employees earning Rs 15,000 or less per month.
 JPSIP and its contractors would comply with the requirements of these regulations.
-10. Inter-state Migrant Workmen Act, 1979 This Act regulates the employment of inter-State migrant work men and provides for their conditions of service.
+10. Inter-state Migrant Workmen Act, 1979 This Act regulates the employment of inter-State migrant workmen and provides for their conditions of service.
 JPSIP and its contractors would comply with the requirements of these regulations.
 11. Intimation of Accidents (Forms and Time of Service of Notice) Rules, 2004 This Rule comes in force for occurrence of accident in connection with the generation, transmission, supply or use of electricity and electric line.
 JPSIP would incorporate requirements of these regulations in contract document of procurement.
-12. The Building and Other Construction Workers (Regulation of Employment and Conditions of Service) Act, 1996 This regulation provides conditions of service of building and other construction workers including their safety, health and welfare measures.
-JPSIP and its contractors would comply with the requirements of these regulations.
+12. The Building and Other Construction Workers (Regulation of Employment and Conditions of Service) Act, 1996 This regulation requires the provision of information, consultation, planning, documentation, training and other measures to ensure occupational health and safety while performing excavation work.